Kol Nidre: Inspiration for other musical pieces

-The prayer and its melody has been the basis of a number of pieces of classical music, including a setting of the prayer by Arnold Schoenberg, a piece for solo cello and orchestra by Max Bruch, a string quartet by John Zorn, and others.
+The prayer and its melody have been the basis of a number of pieces of classical music, including a setting of the prayer by Arnold Schoenberg, a piece for solo cello and orchestra by Max Bruch, symphonic variations for orchestra by Emil von Reznicek, a string quartet by John Zorn, and others.

 The Electric Prunes album Release of An Oath, subtitled and commonly called The Kol Nidre after the title of its first and thematically most central track, is based on a combination of Christian and Jewish liturgy.

 Popular culture

 Composer and cellist Auguste van Biene recorded his own arrangement of Kol Nidre in around 1908, with an unidentified pianist.

 Comedian Lewis Black frequently references the Kol Nidre in some of his shows and his first book, Nothing's Sacred, referring to it as the spookiest piece of music ever written, claiming that it may have been the piece to inspire all of Alfred Hitchcock's musical scores.

 Kol Nidre plays a climactic role in several film and television adaptations of The Jazz Singer, originally a play by Samson Raphaelson.
 In the 1927 film version, Kol Nidre is sung by notable Jewish entertainer Al Jolson.
+In the 1952 film version, it is sung by Danny Thomas, who in real life was a devout Christian of Lebanese heritage.
 In the 1959 television version, it is sung by Jewish comedian Jerry Lewis.
-Jewish pop singer Neil Diamond performs the song in the 1980 film version.
+Jewish singer Neil Diamond performs the song in the 1980 film version.